The UNBLOCS trial

 Enlargement of the prostate can make it difficult, or even impossible, for men to pass urine or cause other bothersome urinary symptoms.

 25,000 men each year have an operation to reduce the size of their prostate, making it one of the most common operations performed in the NHS.

-The trial will run for four years, ending in December 2017.
-A total of 410 men will take part across seven centres in the UK; Bristol, Newcastle, Aberdeen, Swindon, Cheltenham, Truro and Leeds.
+The trial ran for four years, ending in March 2018.
+A total of 410 men took part across seven centres in the UK; Bristol, Newcastle, Aberdeen, Swindon, Cheltenham, Truro and Leeds.

-Mr Hashim Hashim, Consultant Urological Surgeon and Director of the Urodynamics Unit at the Bristol Urological Institute, North Bristol NHS Trust, is leading the trial which is managed by the Bristol Randomised Trials Collaboration at the University of Bristol.
+Mr Hashim Hashim, Consultant Urological Surgeon and Director of the Urodynamics Unit at the Bristol Urological Institute, North Bristol NHS Trust, led the trial which was managed by the Bristol Randomised Trials Collaboration at the University of Bristol.

 The results of the trial have now been published in The Lancet – please see the section on trial progress.